 - Performance: losses due to slack productivity

-These three components account for all the causes of production loss as well as unexpected downtimes that are not caused by failure (Set up, change of production, scheduled maintenance, meetings, holidays, strikes, etc.).
-Some machine malfunctions are alerted directly and automatically (alarms ).
-While others are left to the operator’s descretion to stop production in order to avoid further loss in downtimes due to unclassified causes.
+These three components account for all the causes of production loss as well as unexpected downtimes that are not caused by failure but set up, change of production, scheduled maintenance, meetings, holidays, strikes and other causes.
+Some machine malfunctions are alerted directly and automatically using an alarm system.
+While others are left to the discretion of the operator to stop production so as to avoid further downtimes due to unclassified causes.

-Being efficient means having an information management system that is capable of collecting real-time data in order to calculate the Key Performance Indicator (KPI).
+Being efficient means having an information management system that is capable of collecting the real-time data needed to calculate the Key Performance Indicators (KPI) of your productivity.
 This will allow you to assess your productivity index at any given time and the causes effecting the real capacity of your manufacturing processes.